 - Closing the Gap: Projects to help schools with standardized test scores in math and science averaging below the 50th percentile.

 Environmental Education: Projects to develop math and/or science skills through the study of the environment.

-The ThompsonGas Foundation will award approximately $200,000 in educational partnership grants throughout a eight-state area Accredited public and private elementary and secondary schools, public school divisions, institutions of higher education, state agencies and 501(c)(3) non-profit organizations are invited to apply.
+The ThompsonGas Foundation will award approximately $200,000 in educational partnership grants throughout an eight-state area.
+Accredited public and private elementary and secondary schools, public school divisions, institutions of higher education, state agencies and 501(c)(3) non-profit organizations are invited to apply.

 States in Red are eligible.